Karatechop/Getting-and-cleaning-data/CodeBook.md

 - 'run_analysis.R': script that outputs tiny_data_set.txt
 - 'README.md': information on "run_analysis.R" script
 - 'CodeBook.md': information about the updated data set and variable it includes its various files
-- 'tidy_data_set.txt': output of "run_analysis.R" script, contains average of each variable for each activity and each subject present in original data set.
+- 'tidy_data_set.txt': output of "run_analysis.R" script, contains average of each mean value or standard deviation estimation variable for each activity and each subject present in original data set.

 ### 'tidy_data_set.txt' variables

-1	Subject	- test subject ID
+1. Subject	- test subject ID
-2	Activity.index	- activity identification as provided in 'UCI HAR Dataset/activity_labels.txt'
+2. Activity.index	- activity identification as provided in 'UCI HAR Dataset/activity_labels.txt'
-3	Activity.label	- descriptive activity label
+3. Activity.label	- descriptive activity label
-4	tBodyAcc-mean()-X	- estimatred average for this original dataset feature for each activity and each subject 5	tBodyAcc-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject 6	tBodyAcc-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject 7	tBodyAcc-std()-X	- estimatred average for this original dataset feature for each activity and each subject 8	tBodyAcc-std()-Y	- estimatred average for this original dataset feature for each activity and each subject 9	tBodyAcc-std()-Z	- estimatred average for this original dataset feature for each activity and each subject 10	tGravityAcc-mean()-X	- estimatred average for this original dataset feature for each activity and each subject 11	tGravityAcc-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject 12	tGravityAcc-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject 13	tGravityAcc-std()-X	- estimatred average for this original dataset feature for each activity and each subject 14	tGravityAcc-std()-Y	- estimatred average for this original dataset feature for each activity and each subject 15	tGravityAcc-std()-Z	- estimatred average for this original dataset feature for each activity and each subject 16	tBodyAccJerk-mean()-X	- estimatred average for this original dataset feature for each activity and each subject 17	tBodyAccJerk-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject 18	tBodyAccJerk-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject 19	tBodyAccJerk-std()-X	- estimatred average for this original dataset feature for each activity and each subject 20	tBodyAccJerk-std()-Y	- estimatred average for this original dataset feature for each activity and each subject 21	tBodyAccJerk-std()-Z	- estimatred average for this original dataset feature for each activity and each subject 22	tBodyGyro-mean()-X	- estimatred average for this original dataset feature for each activity and each subject 23	tBodyGyro-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject 24	tBodyGyro-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject 25	tBodyGyro-std()-X	- estimatred average for this original dataset feature for each activity and each subject 26	tBodyGyro-std()-Y	- estimatred average for this original dataset feature for each activity and each subject 27	tBodyGyro-std()-Z	- estimatred average for this original dataset feature for each activity and each subject 28	tBodyGyroJerk-mean()-X	- estimatred average for this original dataset feature for each activity and each subject 29	tBodyGyroJerk-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject 30	tBodyGyroJerk-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject 31	tBodyGyroJerk-std()-X	- estimatred average for this original dataset feature for each activity and each subject 32	tBodyGyroJerk-std()-Y	- estimatred average for this original dataset feature for each activity and each subject 33	tBodyGyroJerk-std()-Z	- estimatred average for this original dataset feature for each activity and each subject 34	tBodyAccMag-mean()	- estimatred average for this original dataset feature for each activity and each subject 35	tBodyAccMag-std()	- estimatred average for this original dataset feature for each activity and each subject 36	tGravityAccMag-mean()	- estimatred average for this original dataset feature for each activity and each subject 37	tGravityAccMag-std()	- estimatred average for this original dataset feature for each activity and each subject 38	tBodyAccJerkMag-mean()	- estimatred average for this original dataset feature for each activity and each subject 39	tBodyAccJerkMag-std()	- estimatred average for this original dataset feature for each activity and each subject 40	tBodyGyroMag-mean()	- estimatred average for this original dataset feature for each activity and each subject 41	tBodyGyroMag-std()	- estimatred average for this original dataset feature for each activity and each subject 42	tBodyGyroJerkMag-mean()	- estimatred average for this original dataset feature for each activity and each subject 43	tBodyGyroJerkMag-std()	- estimatred average for this original dataset feature for each activity and each subject 44	fBodyAcc-mean()-X	- estimatred average for this original dataset feature for each activity and each subject 45	fBodyAcc-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject 46	fBodyAcc-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject 47	fBodyAcc-std()-X	- estimatred average for this original dataset feature for each activity and each subject 48	fBodyAcc-std()-Y	- estimatred average for this original dataset feature for each activity and each subject 49	fBodyAcc-std()-Z	- estimatred average for this original dataset feature for each activity and each subject 50	fBodyAccJerk-mean()-X	- estimatred average for this original dataset feature for each activity and each subject 51	fBodyAccJerk-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject 52	fBodyAccJerk-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject 53	fBodyAccJerk-std()-X	- estimatred average for this original dataset feature for each activity and each subject 54	fBodyAccJerk-std()-Y	- estimatred average for this original dataset feature for each activity and each subject 55	fBodyAccJerk-std()-Z	- estimatred average for this original dataset feature for each activity and each subject 56	fBodyGyro-mean()-X	- estimatred average for this original dataset feature for each activity and each subject 57	fBodyGyro-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject 58	fBodyGyro-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject 59	fBodyGyro-std()-X	- estimatred average for this original dataset feature for each activity and each subject 60	fBodyGyro-std()-Y	- estimatred average for this original dataset feature for each activity and each subject 61	fBodyGyro-std()-Z	- estimatred average for this original dataset feature for each activity and each subject 62	fBodyAccMag-mean()	- estimatred average for this original dataset feature for each activity and each subject 63	fBodyAccMag-std()	- estimatred average for this original dataset feature for each activity and each subject 64	fBodyBodyAccJerkMag-mean()	- estimatred average for this original dataset feature for each activity and each subject 65	fBodyBodyAccJerkMag-std()	- estimatred average for this original dataset feature for each activity and each subject 66	fBodyBodyGyroMag-mean()	- estimatred average for this original dataset feature for each activity and each subject 67	fBodyBodyGyroMag-std()	- estimatred average for this original dataset feature for each activity and each subject 68	fBodyBodyGyroJerkMag-mean()	- estimatred average for this original dataset feature for each activity and each subject 69	fBodyBodyGyroJerkMag-std()	- estimatred average for this original dataset feature for each activity and each subject
+4.	tBodyAcc-mean()-X	- estimatred average for this original dataset feature for each activity and each subject
+5.	tBodyAcc-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject
+6.	tBodyAcc-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject
+7.	tBodyAcc-std()-X	- estimatred average for this original dataset feature for each activity and each subject
+8.	tBodyAcc-std()-Y	- estimatred average for this original dataset feature for each activity and each subject
+9.	tBodyAcc-std()-Z	- estimatred average for this original dataset feature for each activity and each subject
+10.	tGravityAcc-mean()-X	- estimatred average for this original dataset feature for each activity and each subject
+11.	tGravityAcc-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject
+12.	tGravityAcc-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject
+13.	tGravityAcc-std()-X	- estimatred average for this original dataset feature for each activity and each subject
+14.	tGravityAcc-std()-Y	- estimatred average for this original dataset feature for each activity and each subject
+15.	tGravityAcc-std()-Z	- estimatred average for this original dataset feature for each activity and each subject
+16.	tBodyAccJerk-mean()-X	- estimatred average for this original dataset feature for each activity and each subject
+17.	tBodyAccJerk-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject
+18.	tBodyAccJerk-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject
+19.	tBodyAccJerk-std()-X	- estimatred average for this original dataset feature for each activity and each subject
+20.	tBodyAccJerk-std()-Y	- estimatred average for this original dataset feature for each activity and each subject
+21.	tBodyAccJerk-std()-Z	- estimatred average for this original dataset feature for each activity and each subject
+22.	tBodyGyro-mean()-X	- estimatred average for this original dataset feature for each activity and each subject
+23.	tBodyGyro-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject
+24.	tBodyGyro-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject
+25.	tBodyGyro-std()-X	- estimatred average for this original dataset feature for each activity and each subject
+26.	tBodyGyro-std()-Y	- estimatred average for this original dataset feature for each activity and each subject
+27.	tBodyGyro-std()-Z	- estimatred average for this original dataset feature for each activity and each subject
+28.	tBodyGyroJerk-mean()-X	- estimatred average for this original dataset feature for each activity and each subject
+29.	tBodyGyroJerk-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject
+30.	tBodyGyroJerk-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject
+31.	tBodyGyroJerk-std()-X	- estimatred average for this original dataset feature for each activity and each subject
+32.	tBodyGyroJerk-std()-Y	- estimatred average for this original dataset feature for each activity and each subject
+33.	tBodyGyroJerk-std()-Z	- estimatred average for this original dataset feature for each activity and each subject
+34.	tBodyAccMag-mean()	- estimatred average for this original dataset feature for each activity and each subject
+35.	tBodyAccMag-std()	- estimatred average for this original dataset feature for each activity and each subject
+36.	tGravityAccMag-mean()	- estimatred average for this original dataset feature for each activity and each subject
+37.	tGravityAccMag-std()	- estimatred average for this original dataset feature for each activity and each subject
+38.	tBodyAccJerkMag-mean()	- estimatred average for this original dataset feature for each activity and each subject
+39.	tBodyAccJerkMag-std()	- estimatred average for this original dataset feature for each activity and each subject
+40.	tBodyGyroMag-mean()	- estimatred average for this original dataset feature for each activity and each subject
+41.	tBodyGyroMag-std()	- estimatred average for this original dataset feature for each activity and each subject
+42.	tBodyGyroJerkMag-mean()	- estimatred average for this original dataset feature for each activity and each subject
+43.	tBodyGyroJerkMag-std()	- estimatred average for this original dataset feature for each activity and each subject
+44.	fBodyAcc-mean()-X	- estimatred average for this original dataset feature for each activity and each subject
+45.	fBodyAcc-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject
+46.	fBodyAcc-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject
+47.	fBodyAcc-std()-X	- estimatred average for this original dataset feature for each activity and each subject
+48.	fBodyAcc-std()-Y	- estimatred average for this original dataset feature for each activity and each subject
+49.	fBodyAcc-std()-Z	- estimatred average for this original dataset feature for each activity and each subject
+50.	fBodyAccJerk-mean()-X	- estimatred average for this original dataset feature for each activity and each subject
+51.	fBodyAccJerk-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject
+52.	fBodyAccJerk-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject
+53.	fBodyAccJerk-std()-X	- estimatred average for this original dataset feature for each activity and each subject
+54.	fBodyAccJerk-std()-Y	- estimatred average for this original dataset feature for each activity and each subject
+55.	fBodyAccJerk-std()-Z	- estimatred average for this original dataset feature for each activity and each subject
+56.	fBodyGyro-mean()-X	- estimatred average for this original dataset feature for each activity and each subject
+57.	fBodyGyro-mean()-Y	- estimatred average for this original dataset feature for each activity and each subject
+58.	fBodyGyro-mean()-Z	- estimatred average for this original dataset feature for each activity and each subject
+59.	fBodyGyro-std()-X	- estimatred average for this original dataset feature for each activity and each subject
+60.	fBodyGyro-std()-Y	- estimatred average for this original dataset feature for each activity and each subject
+61.	fBodyGyro-std()-Z	- estimatred average for this original dataset feature for each activity and each subject
+62.	fBodyAccMag-mean()	- estimatred average for this original dataset feature for each activity and each subject
+63.	fBodyAccMag-std()	- estimatred average for this original dataset feature for each activity and each subject
+64.	fBodyBodyAccJerkMag-mean()	- estimatred average for this original dataset feature for each activity and each subject
+65.	fBodyBodyAccJerkMag-std()	- estimatred average for this original dataset feature for each activity and each subject
+66.	fBodyBodyGyroMag-mean()	- estimatred average for this original dataset feature for each activity and each subject
+67.	fBodyBodyGyroMag-std()	- estimatred average for this original dataset feature for each activity and each subject
+68.	fBodyBodyGyroJerkMag-mean()	- estimatred average for this original dataset feature for each activity and each subject
+69.	fBodyBodyGyroJerkMag-std()	- estimatred average for this original dataset feature for each activity and each subject

 The features in original dataset come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.